mmaz/neet/docs/reinforcement_learning.md

 **Objective:** This lab exercise introduces *deep reinforcement learning* (Deep RL) for autonomous driving in simulation, using only a camera for sensing.

 Reinforcement learning is distinct from imitation learning: here, the robot learns to explore the environment on its own, with practically no prior information about the world or itself.
 Through exploration and reinforcement of behaviors which net reward, rather than human-provided examples of behavior to imitate, a robot has the potential to learn novel, optimal techniques which exceed the abilities of humans.
-Atari games, Go, and StarCraft are settings in which Deep RL algorithms have approached or surpassed human experts in skill.
+Atari games, Go, and StarCraft are a few well-known settings in which Deep RL algorithms have approached or surpassed human expertise.

 This lab relies on providing the robot with a simulation environment to use as a sandbox for exploration.
 In particular, we will use a Unity-based simulation environment originally developed by [Tawn Kramer](https://github.com/tawnkramer/) for the [DonkeyCar RC platform](https://www.donkeycar.com/).

 This lab exercise relies on a Deep RL demonstration by [Antonin Raffin](https://github.com/araffin), which uses [*Proximal Policy Optimization (PPO)*](https://spinningup.openai.com/en/latest/algorithms/ppo.html) and [*Soft Actor-Critic (SAC)*](https://spinningup.openai.com/en/latest/algorithms/sac.html) to quickly train the simulated DonkeyCar to drive on a randomly generated track.
-This demonstration is itself a fork of an earlier repository by [Roma Sokolkov](https://github.com/r7vme), which leveraged another Deep RL algorithm [*Deep Deterministic Policy Gradient*](https://spinningup.openai.com/en/latest/algorithms/ddpg.html) in the simulator.
+This demonstration is itself a fork of an earlier repository by [Roma Sokolkov](https://github.com/r7vme), which leveraged another Deep RL algorithm [*Deep Deterministic Policy Gradient*](https://spinningup.openai.com/en/latest/algorithms/ddpg.html) (DDPG) in the simulator.

+It is instructive to review [Antonin Raffin's blogpost](https://medium.com/@araffin/learning-to-drive-smoothly-in-minutes-450a7cdb35f4) regarding the testing he conducted, for ideas and background, as you work on the lab.

 For the lab exercise we have forked Antonin Raffin's repository in case there are any lab-specific changes to distribute, but the lab fork is otherwise simply tracking the upstream repo by the original authors (Raffin, Sokolov, Kramer, and [other contributors/sources](https://github.com/mmaz/learning-to-drive-in-5-minutes#credits)):

+### Cloning the lab locally:

 ```shell
 $ git clone https://github.com/mmaz/learning-to-drive-in-5-minutes
 ```

-Lastly, it is instructive to review [Antonin Raffin's blogpost](https://medium.com/@araffin/learning-to-drive-smoothly-in-minutes-450a7cdb35f4) on the testing he conducted, for ideas and background, as you work on the lab.

 ## A review of Reinforcement Learning